Allaman/dotfiles/README.md

 - i3{status,blocks}
 - rofi

-**Be aware that some configs require applications scripts not in this repo -> adjust accordingly**
+**Be aware that some configs require applications or scripts not in this repo -> adjust accordingly**

+This repo works with the [RCM](https://github.com/thoughtbot/rcm) dotfiles manager.

-Zsh configuration includes but not limited to:
+### Zsh configuration includes but not limited to:

 - Fish like experience with [zsh-syntax-highlighting](https://github.com/zsh-users/zsh-syntax-highlighting) and [zsh-autosuggestions](https://github.com/zsh-users/zsh-autosuggestions)
 - variuos exports based on available commands, e.g. awscli autocompletion